1960 - 1990

 - mining technology,

-Organizationally, the institute is divided into the Leipzig and Freiberg divisions, each comprising three research departments.
+Organisationally, the institute was divided into the Leipzig and Freiberg divisions, each comprising three research departments.
 Dr.-Ing.
-Karl-Heinz Höfer is appointed director, and Dr.-Ing.
-Klaus Thoma is appointed head of the Rock Mechanics Department.
+Karl-Heinz Höfer was appointed director, and Dr.-Ing.
+Klaus Thoma Head of the Rock Mechanics Department.

-In 1970, the Institute for Mine Safety is renamed the Institute for Mining Safety (IfB for short), a change accompanied by a restructuring and the definition of main research areas:
+In 1970, the Institute for Mine Safety was renamed the Institute for Mining Safety (IfB).
+This change was accompanied by a restructuring and the definition of key research fields:

-- Geomechanics, comprising the departments of Rock Mechanics and Salt Mechanics (the IfB is thus responsible for all potash and rock salt mining in the GDR),
+- Geomechanics, comprising the departments of Rock Mechanics and Salt Mechanics (thereby making the IfB responsible for all potash and rock salt mining in the GDR)

-Noteworthy is the IfB’s extensive international collaboration with scientific and technical institutions in the Eastern Bloc on issues of mining safety, as well as its intensive cooperation with the so-called Non-Socialist Economic Area.
+The IfB was notable for its extensive international collaboration with scientific and technical institutions in the Eastern Bloc on mining safety issues, as well as its close cooperation with the so-called non-socialist economic area.

-In 1991, the Institute for Mining Safety was formally dissolved as part of the reunification process.
-The most recent director was Dr.-Ing.
-Klaus Thoma, and the head of the Geomechanics/Salt Mechanics Department was Dr.-Ing.
+In 1991, the Institute for Mining Safety was formally dissolved as part of the german reunification process.
+The last Director was Dr.-Ing.
+Klaus Thoma, and the Head of the Geomechanics/Salt Mechanics Department was Dr.-Ing.
 Wolfgang Menzel.

 The buildings of the Institute for Mining Safety in 1975.
-In the foreground is the fire and explosion protection testing hall; to the right of it is the South Plant Bunker, which is now used by the IfG.
+In the foreground is the fire and explosion protection testing hall; to the right of it is the Südwerkbunker (a former coal storage bunker), which is now used by IfG.

 Testing machines used by the Institute for Mining Safety in 1975.